-Since 1999, Talking Changes has offered personally-tailored, dynamic, interactive and solution-focused trainings, seminars, and curricula on a variety of cultural diversity training topics, many of which focus on cultural competence, cultural humility, and anti racism.
-The goal of every training is for participants to leave feeling empowered and valued, with greater knowledge and solutions they can bring back to the organization.
+Since 1999, Talking Changes has offered personally-tailored, dynamic, interactive and solution-focused trainings, seminars, and curricula on a variety of cultural diversity, awareness and inclusion training topics.
+The subjects range from diversity and inclusion writ large, to specific anti-racism, LGBTQ, and anti-semitism-targeted programs.
+The goal of every training is for participants to leave feeling enlightened, empowered, energized and valued, with greater knowledge and solutions they can bring back to the organization.

-Talking Changes' founder, Dr. Mara Gottlieb, holds both a PhD and a Masters in Social Work, and is an Adjunct Assistant Professor at the NYU Silver School of Social Work.
-She blends her many years of practical experience with seasoned facilitation skills and extensive educational knowledge.
+Talking Changes' founder, Dr. Mara Gottlieb, holds a PhD and a Masters in Social Work, and teaches at the NYU Silver School of Social Work and the SCSU School of Social Work.
+She blends her many years of practical experience with seasoned facilitation skills and academic knowledge.

 Training sessions are tailored to your specific needs and the time you have: from 90 minutes to a full day.
 Interactive trainings generally benefit from a group size no greater than 30 participants.

 Seminars are more didactic and time-limited, and can be delivered to audiences of any size.
 Most seminars involve visual aides such as PowerPoint, video, or a combination of media.